hiveeyes/beradio/README.rst

 License
 =======
-This software is copyright © 2015-2018 The IP Hiveeyes developers.
+This software is copyright © 2015-2018 The Hiveeyes developers.
 All rights reserved.

 Use of the source code included here is governed by the `GNU Affero General Public License <GNU-AGPL-3.0_>`_ and the